-Biological clock able to measure age of most human tissuesOctober 20th, 2013 in Genetics /
+Biological clock able to measure age of most human tissuesOctober 20, 2013 in Medicine & Health / Genetics

 Everyone grows older, but scientists don't really understand why.
 Now a UCLA study has uncovered a biological clock embedded in our genomes that may shed light on why our bodies age and how we can slow the process.
 Published in the Oct.
 21 edition of Genome Biology, the findings could offer valuable insights into cancer and stem cell research.